 SRO Program Overview

-In a partnership with the Fargo Police Department (FPD), Fargo Public Schools (FPS) has seven School Resource Officers (SROs) assigned to each of our middle and high schools for the 2016-17 school year, along with a Cultural Liaison Officer housed at Agassiz.
+In a partnership with the Fargo Police Department (FPD), Fargo Public Schools (FPS) has seven School Resource Officers (SROs) assigned to each of our middle and high schools, along with a Cultural Liaison Officer housed at Agassiz.
 Students regard them as a regular part of their school environment.
 SROs attend school activities, mingle with students in the hallways, and conduct classroom presentations.
 Most importantly, they form relationships with their students.

 The FPS SRO program began in February 2000 with two police officers, and has since become one of the leading school-based policing programs in the country, even earning the "Model Program of the Year Award" for 2011 from the National Association of School Resource Officers.